San Jose, Nueva Ecija: Spanish colonial era

+American era

 When the revolution broke out and upon the surrender of the Spaniards in 1898, a revolutionary government was set up in San Jose.
 The town remained as such until the establishment of a civil government under the Americans in 1901.

 San Jose, under the American Regime, became a progressive town.
 Its inhabitants enjoyed more rights and privileges- political, economic, intellectual and religious than before.
 This was due to the establishment of various schools, churches, public buildings and the construction of roads and bridges, which made possible the fast progress of the town.

 From 1898 to 1900, a military government under the American Regime was established.
-Jose Cardenas was appointed Kapitan Municipal.
-During his term, the appointment of town officials, town planning, and the opening of new settlements was among his achievements.
+Jose Cardenas was appointed Capitan Municipal.
+During his term, the appointment of town officials, town planning, and the opening of new settlements were among his achievements.

-The second appointed Kapitan Municipal during the military government (1900–1901) was Celestino Javalde who continued the opening of new settlements and the construction of roads in the poblacion.
+The second appointed Capitan Municipal during the military government (1900–1901) was Celestino Javalde who continued the opening of new settlements and the construction of roads in the poblacion.

-When the civil government under the American Regime was established, Cornelio Ramos was appointed Kapitan Municipal.
+When the civil government under the American Regime was established, Cornelio Ramos was appointed Capitan Municipal.
 He continued the construction of roads in the poblacion and he also took a hand in the construction of irrigation canals leading to the different barrios of San Jose.

 In 1904, the Filipinos were given more rights and freedom in choosing the right man to take the reins of the government.
 An election was held.
 The first elected Municipal President was Crisanto Sanchez (1904–1906).
-Among his achievements was the construction of roads, the naming of the streets in the poblacion and the appointments of municipal officials.
+Among his achievements were the construction of roads, the naming of the streets in the poblacion and the appointments of municipal officials.

 Again, (1906–1908) Celestino Javalde was elected Municipal President.
 With the help of his vice-president and other municipal officials, he stressed land reforms, which paved the way for equal distribution of lands.

-The President-elect of 1908–1910, Valerio Escobar concentrated on the Construction of Roads from Sibut to San Agustin.
+The President-elect of 1908–1910, Valerio Escobar concentrated on the construction of roads from Sibut to San Agustin.
 He also founded the barrios of Santa Barbara and Kapisungan (now Bagong Sikat).

-Desiderio De Guzman had a chance to be elected in 1910 and served up to 1912.
+Desiderio De Guzman was elected in 1910 and served up to 1912.
 He had many achievements but among all these, he paid more attention to the improvements of records in the Poblacion.

-During the incumbency of Municipal President Agapito Kurameng, (1912–1916), he initiated the Construction of a Concrete Elementary School Building (Gabaldon building) which now comprised one of the central school buildings of the San Jose West Elementary School.
-The improvement of roads, expropriation of lots for the Municipal Hall and the Public Market were among his other achievements.
+During the incumbency of Municipal President Agapito Kurameng, (1912–1916), he initiated the construction of a concrete elementary school building (Gabaldon building) which now comprised one of the central school buildings of the San Jose West Elementary School.
+The improvement of roads, and expropriation of lots for the Municipal Hall and the Public Market were among his other achievements.